Kristojan/Brightness-And-Color-Controller/README.md

 ```bash
 lupdate . -ts brightness-controller_ll-LL.ts
 ```
-ll_LL is the abbreviation for your country's language (example: de_DE for deutchland, en_US for north Aaerica, etc...)
+ll_LL is the abbreviation for your country's language (example: de_DE for deutchland, en_US for north America, fr_CA for Canada, etc...)
   - Translate with Qt Linguist:
 ```bash
 linguist brightness-controller_ll-LL.ts